A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

-where $P_m$ is the matter power sepctrum in the Limber approximation, and $i$ and $j$ index the maps.
+where $P_m$ is the matter power spectrum in the Limber approximation, and $i$ and $j$ index the maps.
 These maps might, for example, be constructed from the linear combination of multiple convergence maps from different probes.

 From Eq. \eqref{eq:convergence}, it should be clear that it is possible to construct some $W_j(z,z_{\rm{s}})$ that vanishes over the low redshift interval $[0,z_{\rm{null}}]$.
 Since $W$ is quadratic in $\chi$, a linear combination of three such kernels suffices to find a non-trivial null solution for the coefficients of this polynomial.
 As shown in Ref. \cite{Maniyar_nulling}, using convergence maps estimated from two LIMs and from the CMB at redshifts $z_1< z_2 <z_{\rm{CMB}}$ respectively, the LIM-nulling kernel is given by